How to Be "Easily Amused and Impossible to Offend"

 What does this have to do with our attitudes?

-The more that you look through a telescope and realize just how big the universe is, the more that you realize just how small and insignificant your problems actually are.
-And the more that you look through a microscope and learn about the microscopic world, the more that you realize just how big and important you actually are.
+The more that you look through a telescope and realize how big the universe is, the more you realize just how small and insignificant your problems really are.
+And the more that you look through a microscope and learn about the microscopic world, the more you realize just how big and important you really are.

 "Wisdom is knowing that I am nothing.
 Love is knowing that I am everything.
 And in between the two, my life flows."